LiCamPose: Combining Multi-View LiDAR and RGB Cameras for Robust Single-timestamp 3D Human Pose Estimation: Introduction

 Human pose estimation is a fundamental task in computer vision and has been widely applied in various fields, such as human-computer interaction, human activity recognition, sports analytics, augmented reality, etc. Specifically, multi-view image datasets \cite{human36m,panoptic,3dps,3dpw} allow more precise 3D human pose estimation compared to single-view ones \cite{mpii,pose2seg,COCO,lin2014microsoft}, due to the ability of multiple views to capture 3D information from epipolar geometry.
 As technology advances, researchers \cite{2019learnable,2020voxelpose,2021multi,2021direct,2021tessetrack} have achieved promising results on current public multi-view images datasets.
 However, practical scenarios are more challenging than existing public datasets, with diverse human motions, severe occlusions, and large scene.

 Fusing LiDAR point clouds with RGB camera information has been demonstrated to significantly enhance object detection and tracking performance \cite{bevfusion, yang2023bevformer}, leveraging their complementary nature.
 LiDAR sensor can obtain precise but quite sparse 3D measurements over long range, while camera can capture images of high resolution but lacks depth perception.
 Zhang et al. \cite{zhang2022flexible} introduced a LiDAR-Camera capturing system capable of simultaneously providing texture and depth information over a wide coverage range.
 This advancement enables the capture of complex human activities, such as basketball games, using a minimal number of sensors, which is advantageous for system setup and cost reduction.
 However, their application has thus far been limited to human detection and tracking.
+In recent years, some researchers \cite{HPERL, cong2023weakly} have aimed to improve human pose estimation performance by temporally fusing these two modalities from a single view.
+Multi-view information fusion \cite{2020voxelpose,2022faster,2021tessetrack} is the most effective approach to address the inaccuracy of pose estimation caused by occlusion in single-view methods.
 It is essential to consider integrating the information from multiple modalities and multiple views, and fusing them into a cohesive representation which can significantly facilitate the accuracy of 3D human pose estimation.

-In this paper, we introduce LiCamPose (Figure \ref{fig:overview}), a 3D human pose estimation pipeline that utilizes multi-view single-frame LiDAR-Camera inputs.
+In this paper, we introduce LiCamPose (Figure \ref{fig:overview}), a 3D human pose estimation pipeline that utilizes multi-view single-timestamp LiDAR-Camera inputs.
 We unify different modalities into a volumetric space that reserve each modality's geometric characteristics which facilitates better realization of single-person 3D pose estimation.
 Researchers \cite{2019learnable,2020voxelpose,2021tessetrack,2022faster} have shown the effectiveness of voxel-based method.
 Volumetric architecture can naturally model a space's geometric characteristics.
 Besides, it is straightforward to either map the point cloud information or back-project the 2D information into the 3D volumetric representation.
 Regarding how to achieve multi-person detection, some pointcloud-based methods \cite{votenet, pointpillars, bevfusion} illustrates that they can detect objects accurately with the assist of point cloud.
 Hence, LiCamPose combines human detection and voxel-based 3D human pose estimation in a top-down manner.